Controversial voter roll bill withdrawn from N.C. House before third reading

 Among the House changes: amending the bill’s name from “Records of excusals for jury duty” to “Remove foreign citizens from voting rolls.”

-Mitch Kokai, senior policy analyst with Libertarian think tank John Locke Foundation, said “it’s not clear that the House made drastic changes that would prompt the Senate to reject concurrence.”

-“One suspects this is the type of bill that Gov. Cooper might find objectionable.”
+“There are a few changes that need to be made,” said Sen. Joyce Krawiec, R-Forsyth.
+“The committee is a better place to make those changes.

+“I believe we will have a bill that will be acceptable and will accomplish what is intended.”

-The initial version of SB250 focused on requiring county Superior Court clerks to keep record of individuals who requested being excused from jury duty and were deemed as disqualified.
+The initial version of SB250, with Krawiec as co-sponsor, focused on requiring Superior Court clerks to keep record of individuals who requested being excused from jury duty and were deemed as disqualified.
 The record keeping would be for two years.

-The initial version passed by a 27-19 vote April 10.
-Sen. Joyce Krawiec, R-Forsyth, is co-sponsor of that version of the bill.

 The State Board of Elections would be required to distribute to a county elections board “the names on that report of individuals registered to vote in that county who were excused from jury duty based on disqualification because the person is not a citizen of the United States.”